10 Things LEUSD Families Should Know About Returning to Campus

-The District has submitted its COVID-19 Safety Plan for approval in accordance with the Governor’s reopening plan, which is expected to be approved Thursday by legislation.
+The District has submitted its COVID-19 Safety Plan for approval in accordance with the Governor’s reopening plan, which is received final approval on March 5, 2021.

 FEBRUARY 26, 2021.
-In January 2021, the California Public Health Department updated guidance for returning students to schools campus, which required District staff to update the draft school Reopening Plan.
-On February 26, 2021, the District submitted the state mandated documents for approval to reopen TK-6 grade.
+In January 2021, the California Public Health Department updated guidance for returning students to school campuses, which required District staff to update the draft school Reopening Plan.
+On February 26, 2021, the District submitted the state-mandated documents for approval to reopen the TK-6 grade.

 The following educational videos on hygiene were developed by the National Association of School Nurses (NASN).
 They are provided for school nurses as they return-to-school during COVID-19.
 School nurses can use these as a tool to educate the school community including students, staff, and parents.